 While the Garmin Vivoactive HR is the perfect choice for those who flit between a host of sports, the Polar M600 is just for pavement-pounding runners.

-Built by running giant Polar, and backed up with Android Wear, powerful running smarts are placed front and centre, with GPS, with advanced metrics such as Training Benefit, Running Program, Running Index and Sport Profiles available alongside bog standard speed, pace and time.
+Built by running giant Polar, and backed up with Android Wear, powerful running smarts are placed front and centre, with GPS, advanced metrics such as Training Benefit, Running Program, Running Index and Sport Profiles available alongside bog standard speed, pace and time.

 But as an Android Wear device it's capable of running apps, offering notification, accessing Google Voice commands and all-day activity monitoring.
 In many ways it's the best of both worlds for runners, and it makes no compromises when you're pushing the limits of your training, unlike less dedicated devices.

 Feature check: Heart rate monitor, GPS, Android Wear 2.0, Polar Flow syncing, water resistant 10m.

 Wareable's Polar M600 review verdict: